redis/redis-doc/topics/data-types-intro.md

     3. 2

 Here I've added three elements to my set and told Redis to return all the elements.
-As you can see they are not sorted--Redis is free to return the elements in any order at every call, since there is no contract with the user about element ordering.
+As you can see they are not sorted -- Redis is free to return the elements in any order at every call, since there is no contract with the user about element ordering.